ami-iit/yarp-openmct/README.md

 The following instructions assume you are installing the software as a non-root user.
 Make sure that you have [Git](https://git-scm.com) installed in your platform.
 The installation and run have been tested on MacOS Catalina 10.15.7 and Vanilla Ubuntu 20.04.

+### YARP Robot Interface, WholeBodyDynamics and WalkingModule RPC Servers

+The scope of this how-to includes only the modules implementing the **Yarp-OpenMCT** tool.
+We assume here that you have a setup ready with the following modules running on the same local network, referred to as the robot network:
+- a **yarprobotinterface** running on the iCub head,
+- a Yarp Name Server.

+This requires installing the [robotology-superbuild](https://github.com/robotology/robotology-superbuild) and enabling the profile [iCub head profile](https://github.com/robotology/robotology-superbuild/blob/master/doc/cmake-options.md#icub-head) (`ROBOTOLOGY_ENABLE_ICUB_HEAD`).

+### Install NVM, Node.js and npm

 ⚠️ Run the installation steps 1 and 2 from a new terminal without any `conda` package manager environment enabled.

 1. Install [**NVM**](https://github.com/nvm-sh/nvm) (mandatory), a **Node.js** Version Manager by MIT, which safely handles the installation of multiple versions of Node.js and easy switching between versions.
 As mentioned in later steps, two different versions of Node.js versions are required for installing and running the visualization tool.